gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 I have used logistic regression to predict the target variable, logistic regression is easier to implement, interpret, and very efficient to train.
 I have used following parameters -
 * Regularization parameter C, range used [0.01,0.1,1]
 * Maximum number of iterations max_iter, range used [50, 100, 150, 200]

+I have performed random sampling over the hyperparameter search space using RandomParameterSampling in our parameter sampler, this drastically reduces computation time and we are still able to find reasonably good models when compared to GridParameterSampling methodology where all the possible values from the search space are used, and it supports early termination of low-performance runs

+BanditPolicy is used here which is an "aggressive" early stopping policy.
+It cuts more runs than a conservative policy like the MedianStoppingPolicy, hence saving the computational time significantly.
+Configuration Parameters:-

+* slack_factor/slack_amount : (factor)The slack allowed with respect to the best performing training run.(amount) Specifies the allowable slack as an absolute amount, instead of a ratio.
+Set to 0.1.

+* evaluation_interval : (optional) The frequency for applying the policy.
+Set to 1.

+* delay_evaluation : (optional) Delays the first policy evaluation for a specified number of intervals.
+Set to 5.

 ### Results
 The best model has an accuracy of 78.3%.
 Hyperparameters used are -